Holiday Activities and Food Programme 2023

 Image

-The council has been awarded grant funding, by the Department for Education (DfE), to coordinate free activities and food, for children in receipt of benefit-related Free School Meals (FSM), during the Spring, Summer, and Winter school holidays in 2023/24.
+The council has been awarded grant funding, from the Department for Education (DfE), to coordinate free activities and food, for school aged children in receipt of benefit related Free School Meals (FSM), during the Spring, Summer, and Winter school holidays in 2024.

-We want to offer a diverse range of events this Winter to meet the local interests and needs of children, young people, and their families.
-We hope this programme of activities will help children and young people to:
+We want to offer a diverse range of events to meet the local interests and needs of children, young people and their families.
+We hope that by doing this that eligible children and young people across Milton Keynes, will be supported to

 • eat more healthily over the school holidays